Combinatorics of faithfully balanced modules: Tree-like combinatorics for faithfully balanced modules

 In the case of the function (\ref{ex_fun}), we have $F_R = (2,4,5,7,10)$ and $F_L = (3,6,8,9)$.
 The sub-functions are

-Using this decomposition of a self-bounded function we can inductively construct an interleaved tree: the root correspond to $f(1)=1$, the interleaving function is defined by $\operatorname{lea}_r(i)$ is $i$th element of $F_R$.
-The right subtree correspond to $f_R$ and the left subtree correspond to $f_L$.
+Using this decomposition of a self-bounded function we can inductively construct an interleaved tree: the root corresponds to $f(1)=1$, the interleaving function is defined by $\operatorname{lea}_r(i)$ is $i$th element of $F_R$.
+The right subtree corresponds to $f_R$ and the left subtree corresponds to $f_L$.
 The only function on the empty set corresponds to the trivial interleaved tree and the unique self-bounded function on a set with one element corresponds to the unique interleaved tree with one vertex.